dchang6/Casual-Game/README.md

 Download Instructions

-1.Click on the green Code button then select Download Zip.
-2.Once the download is completed, select open file.
+1.Click on the green Code button then select Download Zip 2.Once the download is completed, select open file.
 3.Click on the first folder until you navigate to the builds folder.
 4.Click on the application that says Final Project.exe and select to extract all.
 5.Once the files have been extracted, click the until your're inside of the builds folder again.
 Final Project.exe should now be playable.